 Scott has known 13th Street Nursery and been a customer for almost 20 years.
 It has always been a great place to stop in to say hello and buy beautiful plants or gifts for his wife Dianna.
 Scott has been in the business end of working with many companies in Salem for over 20 years and looks forward to working with them as a store owner.
 When Scott and Dianna saw that the nursery was closing, it was at that moment they were hoping to take over for Karen and Glen Maki.
-Knowing there has been a nursery on that corner in Salem, Oregon for 99 years makes it an icon, and they just had to find a way to keep it there.
+Knowing there has been a nursery on that corner in Salem, Oregon since 1920 makes it an icon, and they just had to find a way to keep it there.
 It took them over a year to make it happen and they know this opportunity is going to be something very special.

 Their goal was to find a place that they get to go to work instead of having to go to work.